By Chris Schroder

 “I would say to anyone in that situation, that the lesson I learned is that the pain of changing is less than the pain of staying the same – that you can handle the change – and you will come out the other side in a better place.”Next week in Moments: Alana Shepherd, who “received the call from hell,” then built a rehabilitative hospital to help thousands.

 Video by Francis McDonald.
-Research and writing assistance by Bailee Bowmanof Schroder PR, public relations Atlanta.
+Research and writing assistance by Bailee Bowman of Schroder PR.

 Don’t miss previous 2013 Moments: Jay Smith, Jennifer Johnson, David Geller, Cynthia Jones Parks, Lee Katz, Keegan Federal, Brandi Helvey, Alwyn Fredericks, George McKerrow, Wright Mitchell, Shawn Wilson, Bill Bolling, Tracey Jackson, Fran Tarkenton, Drey Mingo, Andy Cash, Fred Northup, Wendy Binns, Ann Curry, Bill Clarkson, Alicia Philipp, Dennis Creech, Meredith Leapley, Raymond King, Jerry Farber, Larry Gellerstedt, Sally Bethea, Ken Thrasher, Herb Nelson.